GuilhermeFranciscoPereira/LandingPage_Ana-Guarda/README.en.md

 - `./src/components`: This is where the components will be reused in various parts of the code.
 In this project, we have the following components:
     - Buttons: Responsible for the website's buttons.
+    - Footer: Footer of the landing page, informing of all rights reserved and informing who developed the landing page
     - Header: Header located in the top corner of the landing page.

 - `./src/Sections:` Folder responsible for grouping all our sections: